We've provided a checklist to review throughout the process—from selecting a program to returning back to the U.S. and DePaul.

 - If you

 - Apply for a visa, if necessary.
-Download the Visa Information Sheet and consult your study abroad program materials for more information.
+Review the Visa Information and Resources page and consult your study abroad program materials for more information.

 - Plan for health and safety.
 Study Abroad will email you with information on how to access the international travel health and accident insurance we purchase for you.
 You are also required to attend the study abroad orientation and will be notified via email of the date.